mobify/workshop--adaptivejs-site-1x/README.md

     This file was created by the Adaptive.js project generator with some default styles.
 We now replace these with styles for our site header.

-4. Replace the file contents with the following:
+4. Replace the contents of the file with the following:

     ```SCSS
     // Header